iagoleal/Hodge.jl/docs/src/index.md

 which calculates the discrete Hodge decomposition of a cochain.

 ## Installation
-This package can be installed using the Julia Package Manager.
+You can install this package via the Julia Package Manager.
 Simply open the REPL, enter `]` and run

 ```julia
 pkg> add Hodge